RealyUniqueName/StablexUI/README.md

 * Custom meta tags for xml to implement functionality you need, but wich is not implemented in StablexUI;
 * Writing handlers (plain haxe code) right in xml;
 * Really crossplatform!
 Works in cpp, flash, html5;
-* Only parts of framework you use are compiled to your binaries.
-For example if you don't use buttons, their classes won't be compilled.
 * Relative positioning (you can define position  by any border of element - left, right, top, bottom in pixels or percentage of parent's size.
 Define width/height in percentage etc);
 * You can write haxe code right in attributes in xml to acces anything from anywhere!
 For example:
 ```xml